nebirous/is-it-sketchy/README.md

    ```
 3. Run the development server:
    ```
-   npm run dev
+   npm start
    ```
-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+4. Open [http://localhost:3000](http://localhost:4321) in your browser

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Wether it is info about a band, or improvements for the website, any help will be welcome.
+You can directly make a Pull Request to this repository or maybe use the form we already implemented in our website.

 ## License